ram6ler/trotter/README.md

 ```

 ### Example: application
-The following example illustrates an application in which we are interested in finding which 3-combination from a set of predictors produces a linear model with a greatest R-squared value.
+The following example illustrates an application in which we are interested in finding which 3-combination from a set of predictors produces a linear model with a greatest $R^2$ value.

 ```r